 We Are RARE Executive Board

 Tricia Dennis is mom to Super Noah and founded We Are RARE ( Formally Noahscart) in 2008.
-She also serves on the board of directors for the Orange County Advisory and community advisory boards.
+She also serves on the board as Co Chair and Mayors representative for the Orange County community and advisory board.

 Co-Author of Schizencephaly: Angels with Broken Wings and author of A Place in the Sun; Tricia’s specialty is Research/Public speaking and whole food blended diets.
 She spends much of her time working in the community and alongside hospitals and medical facilities educating about Schizencephaly.
 She has also been featured on Nancy Grace as an Extraordinary Parent in 2008.